ComputeCanada/magic_castle/docs/README.md

 **Post build modification effect**: add or remove devices forwarding proxy ports.

+### privileged (optional)

+**default value**: true

+By default, the LXC containers created by Magic Castle are privileged.
+It is possible for security reasons to turn this off by provider `privileged = false` to the Incus module.
+However, due to kernel restrictions designed to prevent unprivileged users from performing privileged operations like initiating mounts, the following features have to be disabled when running with `privileged = false`:
+- CVMFS software stack (`profile::software_stack`)
+- NFS server and mounts (`profile::nfs`)

+**Post build modification effect**: rebuild of all instances at next `terraform apply`.

 ## 6. DNS Configuration

 Some functionalities in Magic Castle require the registration of DNS records under the